Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Discussion and Future Works

-The surprisingly significant impact of forgetting, which drives the trade-off between helpfulness and harmlessness in PLMs, highlights the limitations of fairness alignment objectives.
-We believe our finding is also an evidence supporting superficial alignment hypothesis~\cite{lin2023unlocking,qi2024safety}.
-Based on this conclusion, we discuss how to improve it.
+The surprisingly significant impact of overall forgetting, which drives the trade-off between helpfulness and harmlessness in PLMs, highlights the limitations of fairness alignment objectives.
+The serious forgetting is derived from the large dataset requires for satisfactory fairness, the fundamental reason is that the fairness objective overlook the pragmatic nature of social bias mitigation but employ a semantics-driven solution to solve it.
+Based on our findings, we discuss some future works.

-\textbf{Pragmatics of Morality} PLMs capture distributional semantics~\cite{boleda2020distributional} which is reflected by the pretraining objective of token associations, however, gender stereotypes and morals lie in pragmatics~\cite{liu2025diagnosing}.
+\textbf{Pragmatics of Morality.} PLMs capture distributional semantics~\cite{boleda2020distributional} which is reflected by the pretraining objective of token associations, however, gender stereotypes and morals lie in pragmatics~\cite{liu2025diagnosing}.
 Therefore, a natural and reasonable hypothesis is that both the used CDA and RL-based alignment methods address a pragmatics-level task with a solution driven by distributional semantics.
 For instance, the undesired association arises because the fairness objective focuses solely on social groups and attributes while neglecting the contextual information in which they are embedded.
+The most straightforward reason is that this approach requires a large volume of debiasing data to achieve satisfactory fairness performance, therefore it is not surprising that it would cause serious overall forgetting.
 We believe a potential solution is to explore how to model the moral alignment problem through a perspective of pragmatics.

-\textbf{Fusing debiased models and undebiased models.} Since the trade-off is driven by the inevitable forgetting in the course of gender stereotype mitigation, pursue a trade-off should be very straightforward in adapting the size of anti-stereotypical dataset.
-The solution proposed by~\citet{liang2021towards}, which fuses responses from both a debiased and an undebiased model, appears promising.
+\textbf{Fusing debiased models and undebiased models.} Since the trade-off is driven by the inevitable forgetting in the course of gender stereotype mitigation.
+Therefore, the solution proposed by~\citet{liang2021towards}, which fuses responses from both a debiased and an undebiased model, appears promising.
 Accordingly, future research could focus on developing effective methods for performing this fusion.

 \textbf{Diagnostics.} Diagnosing the effectiveness of moral alignment methods is challenging because: moral alignment serves as an intermediate step between pretraining and downstream task-specific applications, which may limit the extent to which its effects are reflected in the performance of those downstream tasks; Though there are challenges in diagnosing moral alignment, our findings in this paper is rather different from the general beliefs in the significance of the stereotype mitigation objective~\cite{webster2020measuring,ravfogel2020null}.
 Studies aimed at diagnosing moral alignment methods would make valuable contributions to this research area, particularly given existing evidence highlighting the superficial nature of current alignment approaches.